mehulagg/gitlab/doc/security/rack_attack.md

    grep "Rack_Attack" /var/log/gitlab/gitlab-rails/auth.log
    ```

-1. Since the blacklist is stored in Redis, you need to open up `redis-cli`:
+1. Since the denylist is stored in Redis, you need to open up `redis-cli`:

    ```shell
    /opt/gitlab/embedded/bin/redis-cli -s /var/opt/gitlab/redis/redis.socket
    ```

 1. You can remove the block using the following syntax, replacing `<ip>` with
-   the actual IP that is blacklisted:
+   the actual IP that is denylisted:

    ```plaintext
    del cache:gitlab:rack::attack:allow2ban:ban:<ip>